Prostate Cancer Detection: What Should I know?

 Studies now show that combining technological breakthroughs and expertise1 makes an essential difference.
 By offering the increased accuracy of both RSI2 powered by AI3 together with the pioneering experience of Dr. Sperling and his team, the Sperling Prostate Center remains at the forefront of prostate cancer imaging.

 If BlueLaser™ 3T mpMRI rules out cancer, it gives peace of mind and avoids a biopsy or other additional testing.
 If, however, a suspicious area is detected and a biopsy is necessary, we offer the superiority of in-bore MRI-guided targeted biopsy.

 Remember: Early prostate cancer has NO SYMPTOMS.
-Early detection of a suspicious area results in better diagnosis, better treatment decisions and better outcomes.
+Early detection results in better diagnosis, better treatment decisions and better outcomes.